50 Fun and Unique Things to Do in Gainesville TODAY

 17. The 4th Ave Food Park

-The 4th Ave Food Park is one of my favorite places to hangout in when I’m visiting Gainesville.
+The 4th Ave Food Park is one of my favorite places to hang out at when I’m visiting Gainesville.

-It’s an all-in-one stop for you to enjoy an array of deliciously sweet and savory dishes from places like Feliz, Satch Squared, Humble Wood Fire, and Sublime Tacos!
+It’s an all-in-one stop for you to enjoy an array of deliciously sweet and savory dishes.

 You’ll also be able to catch live music in the outdoor open area while shopping at seasonal market events.